Light : Reflection and Refraction

 cbse class 10 Science Light: Reflection and Refraction important questions and answers

 As per sign convention followed, PB = - u, PB’ = - v, AB = size of the object = + h and A'B' = size of the image = - h’.
-Hence, we have
+Hence, we have \\ [5 bp] \dfrac{-h'}{h} = \dfrac{-v}{-u}. or \dfrac{h'}{h} = -\dfrac{v}{u} \\[5 bp] Thus, The magnification of image, we have

-Magnification, m =\(\frac{h'}{h} = \frac{v}{u}\).
+Magnification, m = \dfrac{h'}{h} = -\dfrac{v}{u}.

-Q5.
+Q 5.
 A 10 cm tall object is placed perpendicular to the principal axis of a convex lens of focal length 12 cm.
 The distance of the object from the lens is 18 cm.
 Find the nature, position and size of the image formed.

 Explanation:

-Focal length, f = + 12 cm
+Height of object, h_1 = + 10 cm \\ Focal length, f = + 12 cm

 Object distance, u = - 18 cm